Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 - CFO-ready reporting and narrative storytelling

-- Faster modelling changes without breaking structure
+- Faster modeling changes without breaking structure

 - Excellent usability for department leaders